-It's easy to get trapped in renting when you don't know the right questions to ask.
+It's easy to get trapped in renting when it's your first time renting and you don't know the right questions to ask.
 Renting should be an opportunity to learn about the actual property rather than just a bill to pay.
-Here are some questions to help you find out how much your new place will cost and whether the rental property is right for you.
+Here are some key questions to help you find out how much your new home will cost and whether the rental property is right for you.

 How much will it cost you?

 The first thing to consider when renting a property is whether or not you can afford the rent.
 Before accepting a tenant, a landlord or letting agent will often conduct some form of referencing which might involve checking the tenant’s credit score and income.
-Even if you pass these checks, it is important to understand the total costs of renting your property.
-Are the bills included?
+Even if renters pass these checks, it is important to understand the total costs of renting your property.
+It is worth asking if the bills (utility bills and wifi) are included?
 Do they average a large amount or are they small amounts that add up over time?
+Are white goods such as a washing machine included?
 Is council tax included or are there extra charges that will affect you eventually?
 You can apply for a council tax discount and there are techniques to reduce your bills but ultimately you should know from the start what your total outgoings could potentially be.

 What is the energy performance of the property?

 When renting a property it is important to understand what type of energy performance certificate (EPC) it has to determine if your bills will be higher in winter or not or if there is potential to reduce your monthly outgoings.
-A landlord is required to give tenants an EPC certificate and they are not allowed to let out a property if it has a rating less than E. EPC certificates are valid for 10 years so check the date to contextualise the rating.
+It is a legal requirement for a landlord to give tenants an EPC certificate and they are not allowed to let out a property if it has a rating less than E. EPC certificates are valid for 10 years so check the date to contextualise the rating.

 Location, location, location.